Kelechi-Okorie/alx-backend-storage/0x01-NoSQL/README.md

-File 8-all.py - a python script that lists all the documents in a collection File 9-insert_school.py - inserts a new document in school collection based on kwargs File 10-update_topics.py - changes all topics of the school
+File 8-all.py - a python script that lists all the documents in a collection File 9-insert_school.py - inserts a new document in school collection based on kwargs File 10-update_topics.py - changes all topics of the school File 11-schools_by_topic.py - returns a list of schools having a specific topic